-There are many hearing aids available in the market and they range in price from very expensive to only a couple of hundred dollars.
-If you have a hearing loss you might be wondering if all good hearing aids are expensive and whether you will compromise on your hearing health if you purchase a more affordable hearing aid.
-This article looks at why some hearing aids are more expensive and addresses some hearing aid myths.
+There are many hearing aids available today.
+They range from very expensive to only a couple of hundred dollars.
+If you have hearing loss you might be wondering if all good hearing aids are expensive.
+Will you compromise on your hearing health if you buy a more affordable hearing aid?
+Let’s look at why some hearing aids are more expensive and address some hearing aid myths.

 Why are some hearing aids more expensive than others?

 Other expensive features deal with undesirable sounds.
-Advanced feedback management systems help to prevent that whistling sound that older hearing aids often made.
+Advanced feedback management systems help prevent whistling sounds that older hearing aids often made.
 Wind noise managers allow you to hear clearly when you are outdoors, especially important for people who love hiking or cycling.
-Features that suppress sudden loud sounds require extremely fast hearing aids with strong compression.
+Features that suppress sudden loud sounds need fast hearing aids with strong compression.
 This keeps you from getting a fright when a door slams or the dog barks.
-Affordable hearing aids may have basic versions of these features, but they get better and more intuitive as the price gets higher.
+Affordable hearing aids may have basic versions of these features.
+They get better and more intuitive as the price goes up.

 More expensive hearing aids also have more advanced classification systems.
-This refers to the way that modern hearing aids identify what kind of sound environment you are in, and automatically adjust themselves.
-This means that the hearing aid user has to ‘fiddle’ with the hearing aids less and provides a more natural listening experience in different sound situations.
-The more expensive the hearing aid, the more automatic classifiers it has, allowing it to adjust itself quicker and more precisely.
+This refers to the way that modern hearing aids identify what kind of sound environment you are in.
+This allows for automatic adjustment.
+This means that the hearing aid user doesn’t have to continually adjust the hearing aids.
+This provides a more natural listening experience in different sound situations.
+The more expensive the hearing aid, the more automatic classifiers it has.
+So, it can quickly and precisely adjust itself.

 As the price rises, hearing aids have more channels and bands.
-Channels and bands refer to the different frequency ‘zones’ that can be adjusted separately from one another when programming a hearing aid.
-If you only have one channel, you will only be able to make the hearing aid louder or softer, with no difference between low- and high-pitched sounds.
-However, if you had 40 channels, your hearing healthcare practitioner would be able to set tiny differences in amplification at 40 different places, allowing for much more natural sound.
-Having enough channels and bands is the only way that hearing healthcare practitioners can appropriately manage hearing losses that are better in the low frequencies and poorer in the high frequencies.
+Channels and bands refer to the different frequency ‘zones’.
+These can be adjusted separately from one another when programming a hearing aid.
+If you only have one channel, you will only be able to make the hearing aid louder or softer.
+This won’t affect low- and high-pitched sounds.
+If you had 40 channels, you would be able to set tiny differences in amplification at 40 different places.
+This allows for much more natural sound.
+Having enough channels and bands is the best way for hearing healthcare practitioners to manage hearing losses.
+This includes losses better in low frequencies and poorer in high frequencies.

 Your needs as a patient

-So, with these differences, does this mean that everyone must get the most expensive hearing aids?
-Well, everyone would like to drive the Rolls Royce, but that does not mean everyone needs to.
-There are a lot of factors that contribute to whether someone needs the top of the range, or can hear well with an affordable option.
-As mentioned earlier, if you have a hearing loss with significant differences between the low and high frequencies, what we call a sloping hearing loss, you will need more channels and bands than someone with a hearing loss that is the same across the frequency range.
-If you have poor speech discrimination abilities, especially in noise, you will need hearing aids that have enough features to support your hearing abilities sufficiently.
+Does this mean that everyone must get the most expensive hearing aids?
+Well, many people would like to drive a Rolls Royce, but that does not mean everyone needs to.
+There are a lot of factors that contribute to whether someone needs or can afford the top-of-the-range option.
+If you have significant hearing loss with differences between the low and high frequencies, you will need more channels and bands.
+If you have poor speech discrimination, you will need hearing aids that have the features to support your hearing abilities.
 This is why a full diagnostic hearing assessment is so important.
-Very basic hearing aids on complex ears probably might not provide the sound quality that they need and the person will continue to struggle.
+Very basic hearing aids on complex ears might not provide the sound quality that they need.
+The person will then continue to struggle.

 As important, if not more important than the hearing test, are the lifestyle needs of the patient.
 Remember that the most expensive features in hearing aids are the ones that assist with background noise and groups.
-If you are a person who is very social, or who attends a lot of meetings, or if music is important to you, you might need more expensive hearing aids to cope with these situations which are usually challenging for people with hearing loss.
-However, if you predominantly stay at home, and converse with people in a one-on-one situation, a more affordable hearing aid could be enough.
+If you are social, attend lots of meetings, or live for music, you might need more expensive hearing aids.
+If you prefer to stay at home, have one-on-one chats, a more affordable hearing aid could be enough.
 Some specific people need certain features, like a hiker who needs an advanced wind-noise manager.
-The demands of your life will dictate the level of technology you need, and therefore how much money you will need to spend to get hearing aids that will work for you.
+The demands of your life will dictate the level of technology you need.
+This determines how much money you will need to spend to get hearing aids that will work for you.

 Does this mean buying affordable hearing aids is a waste?

-If a patient has a tricky or complex hearing loss, or if their lifestyle or work requires them to be in challenging listening situations, they might not receive enough benefit from budget hearing aids.
+If a patient has a tricky or complex hearing loss, or if their lifestyle or work requires them to be in challenging listening situations, they might not benefit from budget hearing aids.
 However, this does not mean that everyone should have premium technology.
 Most people do not need the most expensive technology for hearing aids to change their lives.
-Although the most advanced features in hearing aids are the most expensive, the development of technology has meant that some of these features or simple versions of them have become more and more affordable in recent years.
-It has become possible to buy hearing aids that meet many needs of the hearing impaired individual, even at a more budget-friendly price point.
+Most hearing aids with advanced features are the most expensive.
+New technology means that some of these features or simpler versions are more affordable.
+It is possible to buy hearing aids that meet many needs but at a more budget-friendly price point.

 Myths about affordable hearing aids

 There are a few myths about affordable hearing aids.
-Although the main difference between affordable and expensive hearing aids is features and sound quality, a lot of people think that other things affect the price too.
+The main difference between affordable and expensive hearing aids is features and sound quality.
+A lot of people think that other things affect the price too.

 - The smaller and prettier the hearing aid, the more expensive it is.
 This is a myth!
 Generally, the outside look of the hearing aid does not really affect the price.
 You can find hearing aids of all styles and looks across the price range, even at entry-level.